itsauric/auricle-music-bot/README.md

 # Karasu

-This is a music bot created by using the [sapphire framework][sapphire] & [discord-player@dev][discord-player] with this project being written in TypeScript.
+This is a music bot created by using the [sapphire framework][sapphire] & [discord-player][discord-player] with this project being written in TypeScript.

 ## Features